cvitaa11/dapr-demo/README.md

-# Dapr, .NET Core and Kafka on Kubernetes
+# Dapr, .NET Core, Kafka and Redis on Kubernetes

 This demo will get you up and running with Dapr in a Kubernetes cluster.
 You will be deploying ASP.NET Core applications